-Year 13 We cover the following topics:
+We cover the following topics: • Immigration

-- Immigration - The Reunification of Germany - life in the DDR before reunification, key events leading up to reunification, life after reunification to assess knowledge and understanding.
+The Reunification of Germany

+- life in the DDR before

+reunification, key events

+leading up to reunification, life

+after reunification

-You will also study a German novel ('Der Vorleser' by Bernhard Schlink)
+You will also study a German novel ('Der Vorleser' by Bernhard Schlink).

 The oral exam consists of an independent research project on a topic of your choice and a response to a stimulus card on two of the other topics you have studied.